* Trails Open: 0

 ** Spruce Peak Chairlift Update **

-Early last month, we announced plans to install a new three-person chairlift on Spruce Peak.
+This summer, we announced plans to install a new three-person chairlift on Spruce Peak.
 At that time, we were still waiting on insurance, financing, and engineering plans.
 As it stands we currently have the engineering plans in-hand but are still waiting on the other pieces to fall into place.
 As such, we're being forced to postpone construction until after this winter.
 The silver lining is that Spruce Peak terrain will still open for skiing and riding this winter.
 To help answer any questions we've created a page dedicated to more information on the Spruce Peak Triple complete with FAQs.